 - Security costs:

-- Physical security, for example, security additions for a building, including new locks, secure entry doors, closed circuit television, and security guard services.
+- Physical security: For example, expenses for building locks, secure entry doors, closed-circuit television, and security services.

-- Electronic security, for example, security software applications or systems, offsite data backup, disaster recovery services, etc.
+- Electronic security: For example, the costs of security software, offsite data backup, and disaster recovery services.

-- Financing costs, for example, loan interest and loan origination fees.
+- Financing costs: For example, fees for loan interest and loan origination.

 - Disposal / Decommission costs.

 - Depreciation expense tax savings (a negative cost).